-Interpretation of hydrothermal alteration and mineralization for Sites C0013 to C0017 provides a broad overview of the nature, evolution, and architecture of the Iheya North hydrothermal system.
+Interpretation of hydrothermal alteration and mineralization for Sites C0013-C0017 provides a broad overview of the nature, evolution, and architecture of the Iheya North hydrothermal system.

-Site C0016 at NBC mound, despite very poor recovery overall, intersected massive sphalerite-rich sulfides, thus recovering for the first time, from an active hydrothermal system on the seafloor, material that strongly resembles the black ore of the Kuroko deposits of Miocene age in Japan.
-The textures and relationships seen in thin section for the massive sulfide require that a significant proportion of the sulfide mineralization occurred via subseafloor precipitation, with at least some sphalerite precipitating into void space in the rock.
+Site C0016 at NBC mound, despite very poor recovery overall, intersected massive sphalerite-rich sulfides, thus recovering for the first time, from beneath an active seafloor hydrothermal system, material that strongly resembles the black ore of the Kuroko deposits of Miocene age in Japan.
+Despite an obvious clastic protolith, the textures and relationships seen in thin section for the massive sulfide require that a significant proportion of the sulfide mineralization occurred via subseafloor precipitation, with at least some sphalerite precipitating into void space in the rock.
 Additionally, the sulfide and sulfate paragenesis of the samples shows an evolving system, with early sphalerite mineralization overprinted by pyrite and then chalcopyrite, as temperature increased, before a second sphalerite mineralizing event, as temperatures cooled, and a final seawater influx, indicated by late coarsely crystalline anhydrite.

 The underlying altered volcanic rocks recovered at Site C0016 show a similar evolution to the massive sulfide.
-The silicified volcanic rock from Core 331-C0016-1L shows a similar sulfide paragenesis and, in all cases, anhydrite was among the last phases precipitated during alteration.
+The silicified volcanic rock from Core 331-C0016-1L shows similar sulfide paragenesis and, in all cases, anhydrite was among the last phases precipitated during alteration.

-With increasing depth at Site C0016, the relative abundance of pyrite increases with respect to sphalerite, both on a local scale within the massive sulfide recovered in Core 331-C0016-1L, and overall within the sequence.
-This variation is one that is observed in many volcanic-hosted massive sulfide (VHMS) deposits and is interpreted to be a function of increasing temperature with depth.
-The predominance in Hole C0016B of quartz-muscovite/illite alteration grading to quartz-chlorite alteration at depth is also consistent with the proximal quartz-sericite grading to chloritic alteration commonly recorded in the immediate footwall of ancient VHMS systems, including the Miocene Kuroko deposits of Japan.
+With increasing depth at Site C0016, the relative abundance of pyrite increases with respect to sphalerite, both on a local scale within the massive sulfide recovered in Core 331-C0016-1L and overall within the sequence.
+This variation is one that is observed in many volcanic-hosted massive sulfide (VHMS) mineral systems and is interpreted to be a function of increasing temperature with depth.
+The predominance in Hole C0016B of quartz-muscovite/illite alteration grading to quartz-chlorite alteration at depth is also consistent with the proximal quartzwhite mica grading to chloritic alteration commonly recorded in the immediate footwall of ancient VHMS systems, including the Miocene Kuroko deposits of Japan.

 At Site C0013, a likely location of recent high-temperature discharge, sediments exhibit kaolinite-muscovite alteration and contain variable thicknesses of sulfide-rich material to ~5 mbsf.
-Native sulfur is also abundant near-surface, which, together with the abundance of kaolinite, suggests acidic fluids, probably caused by oxidation of $H_2S$ dissolved in the hydrothermal fluid or released from the fluid during decompression.
-Below ~5 mbsf, Mg chlorite and anhydrite are the dominant alteration phases to ~26 mbsf, at which depth a hard sequence of volcanic breccias altered to quartz and Mg chlorite with scattered quartz veins was intersected that we interpret to represent volcanic basement.
+Native sulfur is also abundant near-surface, which, together with the abundance of kaolinite, suggests acidic fluids, probably caused by oxidation of H2S dissolved in hydrothermal fluid or released from the fluid during decompression.
+Below ~5 mbsf, Mg chlorite and anhydrite are the dominant alteration phases to ~26 mbsf, at which depth a hard sequence of volcanic breccias altered to quartz and Mg chlorite with scattered quartz veins was intersected; we interpret this sequence to represent volcanic basement.
 This lithology extends to the bottom of the deepest Hole C0013E at the site, at 54.5 mbsf.

-The transition from kaolinite-muscovite-rich to chlorite-rich rocks with increasing depth at Site C0013 is similar to the gradation from paragonitized to chloritized rocks that was documented for the basement underneath the Trans-Atlantic Geotraverse (TAG) hydrothermal mound at the Mid-Atlantic Ridge (26°N) (Humphris et al., 1995).
-The difference in mineralogy between Iheya North Knoll and the Mid-Atlantic Ridge can be attributed to the lack of iron and the abundance of potassium available within the volcanic rocks in the Okinawa Trough when compared with the mafic volcanic rocks of the mid-ocean-ridge setting.
+The transition from kaolinite-muscovite-rich to chlorite-rich rocks with increasing depth at Site C0013 is similar to the gradation from paragonitized to chloritized rocks that was documented for the basement underneath the TAG hydrothermal mound at the Mid-Atlantic Ridge (26°N) (Humphris et al., 1995).
+The difference in mineralogy between Iheya North Knoll and the Mid-Atlantic Ridge can be attributed to the lack of iron and the abundance of potassium available within the felsic volcanic rocks in the Okinawa Trough when compared with the mafic volcanic rocks of the mid-ocean-ridge setting.
+Although it is difficult to estimate alteration temperatures from clay and phyllosilicate mineralogy, transitions seen at Site C0013 are consistent with temperatures of ~150°-200°C for the uppermost kaolinite-bearing sequence and ~220°-300°C for the Mg chlorite-rich sediments and rocks below ~5 mbsf.